 - The contents of the Project Rosie website are for information purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis or treatment.

-- In no event shall Project Rosie or Students for Life of Michigan be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on the content of the Project Rosie website.
+- In no event shall Project Rosie or Protect Life Michigan be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on the content of the Project Rosie website.

 - We strongly recommend that you seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.